Selecting Stepable Path Plants for Portland Landscapes

-Azorella Trifurcata ‘Nana’ – Cushion Bolax I have this plant at my vacation house in full morning sun and it will take full day sun as well.
-It occasionally has a dandelion sprout in the middle, but rarely any other kind of weed and I find it to be very low maintenance.
-It will creep over your pavers more than the Elfin Pink Thyme so you will have to trim once every year or two.
+Azorella Trifurcata ‘Nana’ – Cushion Bolax I have this plant at my vacation house in full morning sun (so 4 hours) and it will take full day sun as well.
+It occasionally has a dandelion sprout in the middle, but other pesky weeds don’t invade.
+I find it to be very low maintenance and perfect for a place I only visit every month or two.
+It will creep over your pavers so plan to trim once every year or two.
 It’s my favorite filler plant for pavers, paths and as a foreground plant in a planting bed.

 I love the texture.
-It goes through a change where the little needles feel like a plastic carpet (which sounds bad but is fun) and then it softens into a pettable surface.
-The yellow flowers are tiny and cute.
+It goes through a change where the little needles feel like a plastic carpet (which sounds bad but is fun) and then it softens into a ‘pettable’ surface.
+The yellow flowers are tiny fat buttons and cute.

 Let’s work together and get you off to a great start